reallyreadit/blog/_posts/2022-05-23-announcing-a-free-and-open-source-readup.markdown

 If you want to go a little further, help grow the community.
 Scout and post new articles, or share articles with friends & family.
 They can now also read without restrictions.

-For financial support, we will be in touch soon about our upcoming non-profit **Readup Collective**: we would be very grateful if you could spare a handful of dollars monthly to help us pay for our servers, maintenance and development.
+For financial support, we have opened the [Readup Collective](https://opencollective.com/readup-collective): we would be very grateful if you could spare a handful of dollars monthly to help us pay for our servers, maintenance and development.
 We have now cancelled all the subscriptions from our remaining generous subscribers, totalling about $450 monthly.
-Our server costs alone are currently between $200-300 per month.
+Our server costs alone are currently between $200-300 per month (we are trying to reduce those as much as possible).

-Finally, if you are a developer or are willing to contribute skills that you think would be useful to Readup (design, marketing, social media, ...), please let us know [on our Discord server](https://discord.gg/XQZa8pHdVs) or [contact our Community Lead Thor](mailto:thorgalle+readup@gmail.com) directly.
+Finally, if you are a developer or are willing to contribute skills that you think would be useful to Readup (design, marketing, social media, ...), please let us know [on our Discord server](https://discord.gg/XQZa8pHdVs).

 Thank you for reading, and we'll see you in the comments on Readup!

+_*Updated on June 23rd to link to the now existing GitHub and Open Collective pages._